Katie Wallis: Political career

-Official portrait of Wallis in 2019.

 Wallis was a member of Pencoed town council, representing the Hendre ward on behalf of the Conservative Party, until 2018, when she was disqualified for non-attendance.
 She later stated that she had resigned from the council by letter, but the council had not received the letter.
 She said that her reason for resigning was that she had relocated to Cowbridge, where she joined the town council.

 Before she was elected as MP for Bridgend in 2019, she had stood unsuccessfully in Ogmore in the 2017 United Kingdom general election and Ogmore in the 2016 National Assembly for Wales election.
 At the 2019 general election she defeated incumbent Labour MP Madeleine Moon, who had represented Bridgend since 2005.

 An investigation by BuzzFeed in January 2020 found that Wallis had been a co-owner of a 'sugar daddy' dating website, "which offered students financial relationships with wealthy 'sponsors'".
 Although Wallis initially denied links to the company, Buzzfeed found that she had been a director and shareholder of the site's parent company.
 The Labour MP Jess Phillips called for Wallis to have the Conservative party whip removed.
 Since the 2019 election, Wallis has quit as director of at least seven companies.

 On the day of the second ballot of MPs in the July 2022 Conservative Party leadership election, Wallis said that she was backing the campaign of Penny Mordaunt.
 Wallis later called on party leader and prime minister Liz Truss to resign, citing her failure to challenge anti-transgender rhetoric in the election.

 In October 2023, Wallis stated that she would not seek re-election to the Bridgend constituency at the next general election, but might seek an alternative constituency outside Wales.